 A major multi-stakeholder effort in the Gola area is a REDD+ project initiated in 2012 by the Royal Society for the Protection of Birds (RSPB) to conserve a tropical forest area of 68,515 hectares, protect species, and provide livelihood support to 114 surrounding impoverished communities (Global Citizen, n.d.).
-The project is implemented by the Gola Rainforest Conservation LG, a non-profit organisation formed by three partners: the Government of Sierra Leone, the Conservation Society for Sierra Leone, and RSPB.
+The project is

 The REDD+ project essentially aims to create a new business model based on selling carbon credits: carbon captured by the rainforest is measured, and carbon credits are validated by the Verified Carbon Standards and the Climate, Community and Biodiversity Standards.
-In order to sell carbon credits under the Verified Carbon Standard, a forestcarbon project must be validated and verified (audited); and the Rainforest Alliance was the partner of choice for these efforts.
+In order to sell carbon credits under the Verified Carbon Standard, a forest-carbon project must be validated and verified (audited); and the Rainforest Alliance was the partner of choice for these efforts.
 According to REDD+ project documents, the income stream (e.g. PES to village leaders or chiefdoms) will lead to less deforestation activities, as financial resources will support the implementation of a conservation strategy in the buffer zone (4-7 km around the GRNP) and sustainable resource management focused on cocoa and other food crops (e.g. rice, maize, cassava, sorghum, and millet) (RSPB, 2015).